UCSDTT/garnett-old/README.md

 2. In the terminal, type "node app.js"
 3. View the application in your browser at "localhost:3000"

-NOTE: if you get an error try to delete the pg directory under node_modules/ and try again.
+NOTE: if you get an error try to delete the pg directory under node_modules/, run npm install. and try again.